garystafford/cd-maturity-model/README.md

 This JavaScript-based application displays a visual comparison, based on a radar graph, also known as a spider graph, of the six areas of practice of the CD Maturity Model, across multiple applications platforms, business units, or functional divisions within your SDLC.

 The Maturity Model Gap Analysis Tool is applicable to many discipline, not only Continuous Delivery.
 The application is built to be fully configurable and easily adaptable, by modifying the data file (`js/data/data_radar.js`).
-The default data file contains a sample data set, based on a fictions financial institution gap analysis.
+The default data file contains a sample data set, based on a fictions financial institution's gap analysis.

 [![CD Maturity Model - Gap Analysis Visualization Tool](https://github.com/garystafford/cd-maturity-model/blob/requirejs/images/CD_Maturity_Model_Video.jpg)](http://www.youtube.com/watch?v=YWGNw6VvKBc "CD Maturity Model - Gap Analysis Visualization Tool")